-Are you ready to travel alone yet?
+Are you ready to travel solo yet?

 I know that solo travel can be intimidating, especially for us women.
 At one point in my life, it was something I would never consider.
 If you’re nervous about it, start small.
-My first “solo” trip was me flying to Colorado by myself, but I stayed with a friend.
+My first “solo” trip was flying to Colorado by myself, but I stayed with a friend.